 Originally from Monterey, CA, David Arrivée has been fortunate to work with a variety of ensembles as a conductor, pianist, harpsichordist and clarinetist.
 He is currently the Director of the Cal Poly Symphony and a Professor in the Cal Poly Music Department, where he teaches theory, musicianship, conducting, topics in history and chamber ensembles.
 For seven years, he also served as the Associate Conductor of Festival Mozaic (previously known as the San Luis Obispo Mozart Festival).

-With Dr. Tom Davies, he founded Cal Poly’s annual Bach Week, which brings together faculty, students and guest artists to perform the vocal and instrumental works of J.S.
-Bach.
+With Dr. Scott Glysson, he is co-director of Cal Poly’s annual Bach Week, which brings together faculty, students and guest artists to perform the vocal and instrumental works of J.S.
+Bach and his contemporaries.
 He has also conducted Bach cantatas with the Trinity Baroque Orchestra of Trinity Wall Street, New York, NY.

 Before moving to the Central Coast, he served as the Assistant Conductor of the Chicago Youth Symphony Orchestras and the Elmhurst Symphony Orchestra, and taught music theory at Northwestern University.
 He has guest conducted the Prelude Choir (Budapest, Hungary), Charles University Choir (Prague, Czech Republic), Prague Singers, Cantus Novus Wien (Vienna, Austria), Green Lake Festival Orchestra, San Luis Obispo Symphony, Princeton University Orchestra, Auros Ensemble for New Music, Bradley University Orchestra, South Bend Youth Symphony Orchestra, and the Northwestern University Philharmonic.